 Ans.
 The judicial system in the U.S.S.R. is quite different from the one prevailing in other countries of the world.
 All these courts are elective.
 Like the executive, the judiciary has been subordinated to the legislature in the U.S.S.R.
-The structure of the Soviet judiciary may be described as follows:
+The structure of Whe Soviet judiciary may be described as follows:

 The People's Courts: The basic Soviet judicial organ is the People's Court, consisting of a judge and two people's assessors.
 They are elected by the voters of a district directly by secret ballot for a term of 3 years.
-They are liable to recall, and are accountable to their electors for their work.
-The jurisdiction of the People's Courts extends to a number of minor criminal and civil cases.
-The criminal cases arise out of murder, assault, rape or failure to perform duties imposed by the State.
-The civil cases arise from damage to public property and minor property rights.
+They are lable to recall, and are accountable to their electors for their work.
+The jurisdiction of the People's Court extends to a number of mismor criminal and civil cases.
+The duties imposed by the State.
+The civil cases arise from damage to public property and minor property risk.

 The Territorial Courts: Next in the judicial set-up of the Soviet Union come the Territorial, Regional and Area Courts.
 The personnel for these courts is elected by the Territorial, Regional and Area Soviets for a term of 5 years and consists of 5 judges each.
 They are also subject to recall.
-These courts possess civil and criminal jurisdiction in more serious cases like cases involving the security of State and embezzlement of Socialist property.
+These courts possess civil and criminal utrisdiction in more serious cases like cases involving the 201 security of State and embezzlement of Socialist property.
 They also hear appeals against the decisions of the People's Courts.

 The Supreme Court of Autonomous Republics and Union Republics: Next to the Territorial Courts come the Supreme Courts of the Autonomous Republics and the Union Republics.
-These are the highest judicial organs in their respective areas.
+These are the highest indicial organs in their respective areas.
 They are elected by the Supreme Soviets of the Autonomous or Union Republics concerned, for a term of 5 years and consist of 5 judges each.
 They supervise the judicial activities of all other courts of their respective republics.
 They have both original and appellate jurisdiction.
 Their original jurisdiction extends to cases against government officials and high political crimes.
-The appellate jurisdiction extends, to all civil and criminal cases decided by the courts lower in grade.
+The appellate jurisdiction extends. to all civil and criminal cases decided by the courts lower in grade.